menu

 In Landis, however, the average commute to work is quite long.
 On average, people spend 33.94 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Landis does not have a public transit system used by locals to get to and from work.
+Landis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Landis citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.22% of adults 25 and older in Landis have a college degree.
+In terms of college education, Landis is nearly on par with the US average for all cities of 21.84%: 18.22% of adults 25 and older in Landis have a bachelor's degree or advanced degree.

 The per capita income in Landis in 2022 was $26,863, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $107,452 for a family of four.
 However, Landis contains both very wealthy and poor people as well.